Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 2. The Standard mode, you manage the underlying infrastructure, including configuring the individual nodes.
 Infrastructure can be configured in many different ways (fine-grained control).
 You pay for all of the provisioned infrastructure.
 You’re responsible for the configuration, management, and optimization of the cluster.

+## AUTH
+For GKE, authentication is typically handled with OAuth2 tokens and can be managed through Cloud Identity and Access Management across the project as a whole and, optionally, through role-based access control which can be defined and configured within each cluster.
+In GKE, cluster containers can use service accounts to authenticate to and access external resources.

 -----------------------

 etcd: is the database to save operativo information from kubernetes